7edd/my-home/src/site/notes/Learning.md

 ### Ivan Pavlov (1902)
 A leading theorist in Classical Conditioning was Ivan Pavlov, a Russian physiologist (NOT a psychologist)

+#### Stimulus generalisation
+- Demonstrates the conditioned response to stimuli that are similar to the condition stimulus
+- This was very evident in Watson and Rayners study with little Albert
+#### Stimulus discrimination
+- Learns to respond differently to various stimuli that are similar

+### Extinction
+- Decrease in the conditioned response when the unconditiond stimulus is no longer presented with the conditioned stimulus
+### Spontaneous recovery
+- The return of a previously extinguished conditioned response following a rest period

 ## Operant conditioning
 Associate a **voluntary** behaviour and a **consequence**